 23. The Handmaid’s Tale by Margaret Atwood

 This dystopian tale tells of a world where female fertility is too highly prized to be left in the control of women.
 Offred is one of the ‘handmaids’ assigned to produce offspring for high-ranking men in the totalitarian state of Gilead.
-Defiance means death, but nothing can quell the human spirit - or its desires - completely.
-One of the best books of all time, it's an examination of how society views women even in our real world.
+Defiance means death, but nothing can quell the human spirit—or its desires—completely.
+One of the best books of all time—and one of the bestselling books (opens in new tab)—it's an examination of how society views women even in our real world.

 24. I Know Why the Caged Bird Sings by Maya Angelou

 American author Maya Angelou wrote seven volumes of autobiography, and this is the first.
 It’s a superb evocation of her childhood in the 1930s of America’s south, where the wealthy white folks live at the other end of town.
 The book has been banned and censored many times, not least because of its unflinching portrayal of racial injustice, rape, and abuse.
-Yet Angelou still manages to convey her own indomitable spirit, and at the heart of her work is an exploration of what it is to be a human being.
+But it's an important read, and Angelou still manages to convey her own indomitable spirit, and at the heart of her work is an exploration of what it is to be a human being.

 25. Little Women by Louisa May Alcott